 A few possible reasons:

-- Employee satisfaction: Diversity broadly, including gender diversity has been shown to correlate with superior performance in terms of employee engagement.
-Interestingly, there seems to be a statistically significant relationship between diversity practices and employee engagement for all employees, not just women.
-Happy workers create more innovative products.
+- Employee satisfaction: Diversity broadly, including gender diversity, has been shown to correlate with superior performance in terms of employee engagement.10,11 Interestingly, there seems to be a statistically significant relationship between diversity practices and employee engagement for all employees, not just women.
+10 Happy workers create more innovative products.
 Plus, it’s most cost efficient to keep talented employees than find replacements, so keeping your workforce motivated and engaged can help a company’s bottom line.

 - Promote innovation: A more diverse perspective can improve team decision making.
-If everyone sitting around a board room has similar experiences and perspectives that could create unintentional blind spots in decision-making.
-Further, innovative products and services that arise from diverse perspectives can allow companies to tap new markets and add new revenue sources for a company.
+If everyone sitting around a board room has similar experiences and perspectives, that could create unintentional blind spots in decision-making.
+Further, innovative products and services that arise from diverse perspectives can allow companies to tap new markets and add new revenue sources.

-- Avoid reputational risk: Companies may suffer when they experience controversies over issues such as big pay gaps, wage disputes, sexual harassment litigation, equal opportunity litigation.
+- Avoid reputational risk: Companies may suffer when they experience controversies over issues such as big pay gaps, wage disputes, sexual harassment litigation and equal-opportunity litigation.
 While these issues can happen even at diverse workplaces, many investors seek to avoid these reputational risks.

-When helping our clients to create impact investing portfolios that meet their unique financial and impact goals, a creative and holistic approach to gender equality that includes representation and more can be helpful to build both a more diversified portfolio—by accessing the broadest range of asset classes, styles and geographies – as well as systemically seeking to solve a deep-rooted and complicated issue.
-When thinking about activating your portfolio broadly to support sustainable and impact investing, investment strategies – that broadly incorporate environmental, social and governance data -- according to a study by the Morgan Stanley Institute for Sustainable Investing, have outperformed their traditional peers, even amid volatile market conditions brought on by the COVID-19 pandemic.5
+When helping our clients to create impact investing portfolios that meet their unique financial and impact goals, a creative and holistic approach to gender equality that includes representation and more can be helpful both to build a more diversified portfolio—by accessing the broadest range of asset classes, styles and geographies—and to systemically seek to solve a deep-rooted and complicated issue.
+When thinking about activating your portfolio broadly to support sustainable and impact investing, strategies that broadly incorporate environmental, social and governance data, according to a study by the Morgan Stanley Institute for Sustainable Investing, have outperformed their traditional peers, even amid volatile market conditions brought on by the COVID-19 pandemic.12

 Just as it is important to create impact investing portfolios to help clients meet their needs, it’s equally important for you to understand how your money is working to meet your goals and generating better outcomes for society and the environment.
-As such, we launched Morgan Stanley Impact Quotient®, an award-winning6 proprietary application that enables our clients to evaluate their portfolio on over 100 social and environmental impact preferences, including areas such as diversity in leadership, gender equity, and access to finance, education and health care.
+As such, we launched Morgan Stanley Impact Quotient®, an award-winning13 now patented14 application that enables our clients to evaluate their portfolio on over 100 social and environmental impact preferences, including areas such as diversity in leadership, gender equity and access to finance, education and health care.